KishoreVB70/Sage-Sample/readme.md

 - We update the global variables of the last winner's address and the winner's amount
 - We use `call` to transfer the fund
 - Finally, we emit the `Ended` event to log the information of the lottery Id, winner amount, and the winner's address
+- As our contract is handling funds, we implement a receive function
 ---
 ## Testing the contract
 - Finally we are done coding the contract